Nutrition

 General Introduction

-The period from food production to consumption is a very complex process.
-Processing of food began 2 million years ago when our ancestors discovered cooking.
-This was followed by fermentation, drying, curing and salt protection in prehistoric times.
-Technologies based on this experience form the basis of today's modern food processing methods.
-In recent years, the development and improvement of this basis is dealt with with the approach that considers protecting the nutritional and quality characteristics of food as the primary objective.
-Today's foods are healthier, nutritious, safe, delicious, diverse and more easily accessible compared to the foods in the previous periods.
-The process of food from production to consumption includes agricultural production, harvesting, supply of raw materials, storage, food processing, transportation, distribution, service, home preparations.
-This success in today's food science and technology has been achieved with the combination of many disciplines.
-These disciplines are biology, chemistry, nutrition, physics, microbiology, engineering, materials science, toxicology, biotechnology, genomics, computer science.
-With the cooperation of all these disciplines, difficult problems such as eliminating nutrient deficiencies or increasing food safety, can be solved.
+The journey of food from production to consumption is a highly complex process.
+Food processing began 2 million years ago with our ancestors' discovery of cooking.
+This was followed in prehistoric times by fermentation, drying, curing, and preservation with salt.
+The technologies that emerged from this experience form the basis of modern food processing methods.
+The development and improvement of this foundation have been addressed in recent years with an approach that prioritizes the preservation of the nutritional and quality characteristics of food.
+Compared to foods produced in the past, today's foods are healthier, more nutritious, safer, tastier, more diverse, and more accessible.
+The process food undergoes from production to consumption includes stages such as agricultural production, harvesting, raw material supply, storage, food processing, transportation, distribution, service, and home preparation.
+The success in today's food science and technology has been achieved through the combined use of many disciplines.
+These disciplines include biology, chemistry, nutrition, physics, microbiology, engineering, material science, toxicology, biotechnology, genomics, and computer science.
+Through the collaborative work of all these disciplines, challenging problems such as overcoming nutrient deficiencies or increasing food safety can be solved

-In nutritional science, which is an interdisciplinary field, getting to know food, applied food processing methods and having information about the effects of these methods on food components provide the advantage to inform consumers and food industry about food consumption models and eating habits and guiding them.
-Therefore, food engineers who take nutrition education can be active in eliminating common prejudices and misunderstandings in food, food processing and health, can optimize food processing by identifying food components and bioactive components sensitive to these processes, enrichment of foods with vitamins and minerals and bioactive ingredients, increase the bioavailability of nutrients and bioactive components, prepare food formulations that will reduce the risk of disease positively affect health.
-In addition, they will graduate with the ability to prepare food and/ or food formulations for health problems such as diabetes, celiac, and hypertension.
+In nutrition science, an interdisciplinary field, understanding food, being knowledgeable about applied food processing methods and their effects on food components, and informing and guiding consumers and the food industry on food consumption patterns and dietary habits provide a significant advantage.
+For this reason, food engineers who receive nutrition education can effectively address common prejudices and misunderstandings about food, food processing, and health.
+They can identify nutrients and bioactive compounds sensitive to processing during food production and optimize the applied processes, enrich food with vitamins, minerals, and bioactive compounds, increase the bioavailability of nutrients and bioactive compounds, and create food formulations that reduce disease risk and positively affect health.
+Additionally, they graduate with the competency to prepare food and/or food formulations for health problems such as diabetes, celiac disease, and hypertension

 Members